Cash Advance Apps That Work With Any Bank in 2026

 How cash advance apps connect to your bank

 Most cash advance apps use a third-party bank connectivity platform, with Plaid being the single most widely used service in this category.
-Plaid connects to thousands of US financial institutions, including national banks like Chase, Bank of America, and Wells Fargo, as well as regional banks, credit unions, and many online-only banks.
+Plaid connects to thousands of US financial institutions, including national banks, regional banks, credit unions, and many online-only banks.

 Do cash advance apps work with online banks and credit unions?